watersofoblivion/dataless/README.md

 processing.

 Impression and click data is received via a pair of beacon endpoints in an API Gateway API.
-Via a pair of Lambda functions, this is published to a Kinesis Firehose and persisted to S3 raw as GZipped JSON.
+This is published to a Kinesis Firehose by a pair of Lambda functions and persisted to S3 raw as GZipped JSON.

 A daily ETL has been created with Glue.
 A crawler and a pair of ETL jobs have been configured.
 The crawler scans the raw data and makes it available via the